cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!
-We are passionate about serving the best coffee in town.
+## Welcome to our Local Coffee Shop!
+We serve the best coffee in town!

-## Our Menu
+### Our Menu
 - Espresso
 - Latte
 - Cappuccino
 - Cold Brew
 - Pastries

-## Feel free to stop by!
-We look forward to serving you the finest coffee and pastries in a cozy atmosphere.
+### Running the App
+To run this app, you need to have Node.js installed.
+After that, you can clone the repository and run it:
+1. Clone the repository: `git clone https://github.com/cezarpauna/TestRepoCreation.git`
+2. Navigate to the directory: `cd TestRepoCreation`
+3. Install dependencies: `npm install`
+4. Start the app: `npm start`

+Enjoy your coffee!